iamsuteerth/skyfox-backend/README.md

 1. **Customer Role**:
    - Can view shows only for the current date plus 6 days
    - Has access to personal profile and booking history
+   - Can manage their wallet and view transaction history

 2. **Staff Role**:
    - Has access to check-in functionality